Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 My father returned home late in 1968, having already been to war, before the first numbers were drawn in the draft lottery.
 My dad set an example, and I enlisted in the United States Navy at the age of 17.

-A more accurate sentiment would be one of appreciation for the unfathomable number of brave warriors throughout history who died young, so I could have the opportunity to study history and foreign policy in relative peace and freedom.
-I owe those years, and my mere existence, to those defenders.
+My advocacy for the foreign policy of the founding fathers has come with a bittersweet appreciation for the unfathomable number of brave warriors throughout history who died young, so I could have the opportunity to study history and foreign policy in relative peace and freedom.
+I owe those years, and possibly my mere existence, to those defenders.

 The best reason to oppose unnecessary war is because of the honor, courage, and commitment of the brave young men who make these sacrifices in every generation.